mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-Thus, Cyclistic's **Chief Marketing Officer** - Lucy Moreno - wants us to `convert existing casual users` into annual members, rather than acquiring brand-new users with a big marketing campaign.
+Thus, Cyclistic's **Chief Marketing Officer** - Lucy Moreno - wants us to `convert existing casual users` into annual members, which she believes is much easier than acquiring brand-new users with a big marketing campaign.

 However, the marketing team is asking us for more information on current users so they can come up with a good strategy.